acroisie/ft_linear_regression/README.md

+**Note:** This readme has been refactored and adapted based on my notes, with the assistance of chatGPT for formatting.

 # ft_linear_regression

 This project aims to implement a simple linear regression using the gradient descent method.
 Here's an overview of key concepts: